-How the pandemic has 'galvanised the importance' of early retirement
+How COVID 'galvanised the importance' of early retirement

 The financial independence movement is inspiring new followers - as young as 28 - who want to quit their day job and do their own thing.